 - Attention Interest Desire Action (capture their attention, incite interest and desires, then ask them to take action.)

 - Promise, Photo, Proof, and Push with the product.

-– Connection plots are stories about coming together (brands like Tentree, Airbnb, Facebook, Dove for real beauty campaign.)
+- Connection plots are stories about coming together (brands like Tentree, Airbnb, Facebook, and Dove for real beauty campaigns.)

-– Well-timed humor and creative plots (like Spotify’s say it with music, or Goldieblox toys for the future female engineer.)
+- Well-timed humour and creative plots (like Spotify’s say it with music or Goldieblox toys for the future female engineer.)